dlce-eva/dlce-eva/doc/text-and-encodings.md

 $ iconv -f latin1 -t utf-8 original-file.txt > new-file.txt
 ```

-If you want to know which encodings `iconv` spports, you can also ask it for a
+If you want to know which encodings `iconv` supports, you can also ask it for a
 list using the `-l` flag:

 ```sh